Orlando

 Read more about this affordable peace of mind death expense coverage here: Travel Protection Plan.

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in a green burial from families.
+In a recent survey, the National Funeral Directors Association found that 72% of funeral homes reported increased interest in green burials from families.
 At present, families typically have 2 options – traditional burial or cremation.
 However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than a cremation.
 Typically, a green funeral will cost between $3,000 and $5,000.

-There are currently 6 cemeteries offering green burial options in Florida.
+There are currently 6 cemeteries in Florida that offer green burial options.
 Visit our detailed Guide to Green Burial in Florida to learn more about natural burial providers and locations.

-Cemetery locations in Florida can be found in our Green Burials Directory.
+Cemetery locations in Florida are listed in our Green Burials Directory.

 Do I need a casket for a cremation service in Orlando?